japila-books/spark-structured-streaming-internals/docs/datasources/kafka/KafkaOffsetRangeCalculator.md

 For the <<minPartitions, minimum number of partitions per executor>> undefined or smaller than the number of `KafkaOffsetRanges` (`TopicPartitions` to consume records from), `getRanges` updates every `KafkaOffsetRange` with the <<getLocation, preferred executor>> based on the `TopicPartition` and the `executorLocations`).

 Otherwise (with the <<minPartitions, minimum number of partitions per executor>> defined and greater than the number of `KafkaOffsetRanges`), `getRanges` splits `KafkaOffsetRanges` into smaller ones.

-NOTE: `getRanges` is used exclusively when `KafkaMicroBatchReader` is requested to [planInputPartitions](KafkaMicroBatchReader.md#planInputPartitions).

 === [[KafkaOffsetRange]] KafkaOffsetRange -- TopicPartition with From and Until Offsets and Optional Preferred Location